orbitalchicken/Roadmap/New.md

 artwork:
   - improve status icons: nm-signal-, volume-audio-, power icons
-  - [FIXED In GIT] .deb icon
   - slideshow: old screenshots, still using mint-x.
-  - mint-y-icons: yellow folders missing.
-  - filesystem icon looks like an ipod (in thunar, when small enough)
-  - The progress indicator in the panel should be the same color as the chosen theme.
-Not just green.
-  - start-here-symbolic.svg was missing in Mint-X icon set.
-So I copied /usr/share/icons/Mint-X/places/scalable/start-here-linux-mint-symbolic.svg to /usr/share/icons/Mint-X/places/scalable/start-here-symbolic.svg.
-Then I updated icon-cache file: sudo gtk-update-icon-cache -f '/usr/share/icons/Mint-X' Now: https://imgur.com/ftlrKXL
-  - In the default theme, approximately one pixel of the taskbar near the edge of the screen cannot properly select and switch the task list.
-  - Mint-Y showing incorrect icons in check-boxes.
-Example: Nemo Preferences, select "Show advanced permissions in the file property dialogue".
-Now view the properties of a directory containing files.
-Initially, the file permissions will show [-] (correct).
-But clicking to change permissions results in [ ] -&gt; [🗸] -&gt; [🗸] (blank, check, check).
-The dash never shows up again leading one to think they enabled the permission, which they didn't.

 blueberry:
   - won't launch in VM (Xfce): "bt-adapter -i" hangs and then segfaults